 How do you find a good mortgage broker?

-If you don’t know any mortgage brokers, there’s a chance someone you know and trust does.
+If you don’t know any brokers, there’s a chance someone you know and trust does.
 Personal recommendations are always a good place to start.
 There’s also the Registered Financial Advisers list on the companies office government website.
 You’ll find general details of authorised financial advisers and what financial services they are registered for.
-And if you don’t fancy all that mucking around, just email us for a list of mortgage brokers near you.
+And if you don’t fancy all that mucking around, try our free Find a Broker service.

 How should you go about refinancing?